cockroachdb/docs/v22.2/restore.md

 ## Required privileges using the legacy privilege model

 The following details the existing privilege model that CockroachDB supports in v22.2 and earlier.
-Support for this privilege model will be removed in a future release:
+Support for this privilege model will be removed in a future release of CockroachDB:

 - [Full cluster restores](#full-cluster) can only be run by members of the [`ADMIN` role](security-reference/authorization.html#admin-role).
 By default, the `root` user belongs to the `admin` role.
 - For all other restores, the user must have [write access](security-reference/authorization.html#managing-privileges) (`CREATE` or `INSERT`) on all objects affected.